 - active students’ interaction

 - use of realia, pictures and authentic material

 Please note, students are expected to participate in oral classroom activities and to do some homework as and when required.

 Are there any other costs?
 Is there anything I need to bring?

 When I've finished, what course can I do next?

-Spanish 1: module 1 in September or January.
+Spanish 1: module 1 or 2 in September or January, ask you tutor for advice.
 However, you will be revising some of the work already covered in this introductory course.
 Please enrol as soon as possible to avoid disappointment.